Ny Carlsberg Vej: Industrial development, 1880 to 1900

 In 1880 J. C. Jacobsen terminated his son's lease.
 Carl Jacobsen responded by purchasing Gamle Bakkegård and constructing his own brewery on part of the land.
 With his father's consent he named it Ny Carlsberg (New Carlsberg), while Carlsberg's name was changed to Gammel Carlsberg (English: Old Carlsberg).
-Carl Jacobsen resided with his at Fanke Bakkegård for a few years but then replaced it with a new house.
+Carl Jacobsen resided at Fanke Bakkegård for a few years but then replaced it with a new house.
 In 1883, Bakkegårdsvej was renamed Ny Carlsberg Vej after his brewery.

 The Ny Carlsberg Brewery buildings were designed with the assistance of some of the leading architects of the time, including Vilhelm Dahlerup.
 A housing development for workers at the brewery was also constructed along the no longer existing street Theofilus Hansens Gade.
 It was built in 1887–88 to designs by Christian Laurits Thuren but demolished in 1962.

-In 1880, Eduard Gluud moved his tannery from Blegdamsvej to Ny Carlsberg Vej (Mo.
-14, later No. 78).
+In 1880, Eduard Gluud moved his tannery from Blegdamsvej to Ny Carlsberg Vej (No. 14, later No. 78).
 It operated a shop with leatherware at Store Kongensgade 32.
 The company F. Gluud's Sønner closed in 1911.

 In 1887, Camilla Nielsen acquired a dilapidated property on Ny Carlsberg Vej which she adapted to house 75 small apartments for needy families with children.

 20th and 21st centuries

 In approximately 1900, Ny Carlsberg Vej was extended eastwards to Sønder Boulevard.
-The street section from Enghavevej to Vesterfælledvej was in the 1910s and 1920 redeveloped by the city, both with the creation of Enghave Park and a number of new housing estates.
-The far end of the street was stukk dominated by the ever expanding Carlsberg Brewery.
+The street section from Enghavevej to Vesterfælledvej was in the 1910s and 1920s redeveloped by the city, both with the creation of Enghave Park and a number of new housing estates.
+The far end of the street was still dominated by the ever expanding Carlsberg Brewery.

 In October 2008, the brewery site was finally decommissioned when production moved to Fredericia.
 A masterplan for redevelopment of the area into a new urban neighbourhood was subsequently adopted.
-Redevelopment of the area is as of December 2020 still ongoing.
+Redevelopment of the area was still ongoing as of December 2020.